 PSCI 3070 Washington Seminar Preparation.
 An in-depth topical study and analysis of American national political institutions and processes.
 Serves as academic preparation for PSCI 3073, the capstone trip to Washington, D.C.
-Fall.
+Fall of even-numbered years.

 PSCI 3073 Washington Seminar.
 A learning experience in Washington, D.C. that explores the American national political institutions and processes covered in PSCI 3070.
 Prerequisite: PSCI 3070.
-Winter.
+Winter of odd-numbered years.